nandan121/whispo-extrasettings/README.md

         - ⚠️ **Note for Non-Latin Scripts**: When a specific language is selected for languages with non-Latin scripts (Hindi, Arabic, Chinese, etc.), transcription may be romanized (e.g., "Aap kaise hain?" instead of "आप कैसे हैं?").
 For native script output, use **"Auto" (recommended)** which correctly detects and uses the appropriate script.
     - **Custom Words/Phrases**: Add domain-specific terms, technical vocabulary, or names to improve transcription accuracy.
 Examples: "ChatGPT, OpenAI, Groq, Whisper, Gemini, API".
         - **Toggle On/Off**: Enable "Use Custom Words" when speaking in the same language as your phrases (typically English).
 Disable it when switching to other languages to avoid romanization and get native script output.
+        - ⚠️ **Best Practice for Silence/Hallucinations**: Using the "Custom Words" feature (Whisper prompt) can sometimes cause silence to be transcribed as gibberish or repetitive text.
+If you encounter this, we recommend **disabling "Use Custom Words"** and instead using the **Post-Processing Prompt** feature with a prompt like:
+            > "Also, correct any misspelled names to these exact spellings: ChatGPT, OpenAI, Groq.
+Preserve all other text exactly as is."

+            This approach fixes spellings without introducing hallucinations during silence.

+### 👨‍💻 Developer Notes
+- **Hallucination Patterns**: There is a list of known hallucination strings (e.g., "Thank you") defined in `src/main/tipc.ts`.
+These are used to filter out common Whisper hallucinations when using custom prompts.
+You can update this list in the code if you encounter other persistent hallucinations.

 ## 📋 Keyboard Shortcut Compatibility